 Sequence | The designed amino acid sequence |

-Results can be exported as FASTA, CSV, or JSON.
+Results can be exported as FASTA, CSV, or JSON, with backbone PDB files available in the Files tab.

 Inverse folding enables several protein engineering workflows: